zendesk/link-dane/docs/MANAGE.md

 ## Managing Organizations, Locations, and Services

-Navigate to `<path to linksf instance>/admin` in your browser while Link-SF is running, and log in with the credentials that you used to create your admin user in Firebase.
+Navigate to `<path to link-dane instance>/admin` in your browser while Link-Dane is running, and log in with the credentials that you used to create your admin user in Firebase.
 If you already imported Data, you should see it displayed in the list.

 ### How it's structured